 CSAs are not responsible for determining authoritatively whether a crime took place, only to report the information promptly to the Clery Director if the CSA receives an allegation of crimes that are reported to them in their capacity as a CSA.

-To request a training or for any questions concerning the Clery Act and reporting, please contact Katy Rees, Clery Director, at 760-750-4947 or firstname.lastname@example.org.
+For any questions concerning the Clery Act and reporting, please contact Katy Rees, Clery Director, at 760-750-4947 or email@example.com.